Φ

 X. Conservation of Traversal in Cognition

-The Conservation of Traversal — Daperture + Dfield = Dboundary — holds at every scale.
-If mind is the field, then the same conservation law governs cognition.
+The Conservation of Traversal (the dimensional equation Dfield + Dboundary = Dcenter) holds at every scale.
+The same conservation of traversal governs cognition.

-The depth of opening plus the depth of transformation equals the depth of manifestation.
+The depth of what the field carries plus the depth of how the boundary processes equals the depth of what arrives at the center.

 What does this mean for thoughts?
-The quality of what reaches expression (Dboundary) is determined entirely by two factors: how open the aperture is to source (Daperture) and how faithfully the field transforms the signal (Dfield).
-You cannot get more at the boundary than enters at the aperture and passes through the field.
+The quality of what reaches the center (Dcenter) is determined entirely by two factors: how much the field carries from source (Dfield) and how faithfully the boundary processes the signal (Dboundary).
+You cannot get more at the center than enters from the field and passes through the boundary.

 This generates immediate, testable consequences:

-Maximum Daperture, transparent Dfield.
-Signal arrives at the boundary with high fidelity.
-Expression matches source.
+Maximum Dfield, transparent Dboundary.
+Signal arrives at the center with high fidelity.
+What converges matches source.
 This is the state traditions call wisdom, flow, or grace.

-Reduced Daperture, corrupted Dfield.
-Whatever reaches the boundary is doubly diminished — less received, and what was received arrives distorted.
+Reduced Dfield, corrupted Dboundary.
+Whatever reaches the center is doubly diminished; less carried, and what was carried arrives distorted.
 This is the state of pathological identity-fusion.

-Critically, the conservation law means the order and duration of thoughts matters, not just their content.
-Two people can think the same thought, but if one entertains it briefly and the other dwells in it, the field consequences are entirely different.
-Dwelling increases Dfield for that particular filter-structure, which by conservation changes what can reach the boundary.
+Critically, the conservation of traversal means the order and duration of thoughts matters, not just their content.
+Two people can think the same thought, but if one entertains it briefly and the other dwells in it, the boundary consequences are entirely different.
+Dwelling increases Dboundary for that particular filter-structure, which by conservation changes what can reach the center.
 This is falsifiable.
 This is measurable.

 XI.
 The Spectrum of Mind

 The theory of mind implied by the framework is not a binary.
-It is a spectrum defined by where attention rests along the aperture-boundary axis.
+It is a spectrum defined by where attention rests along the center-boundary axis.

 Timeless presence